Austinsmom/Rubric-Feedback-Generator/README.md

 ---

-## Using Rubric Creator
+## Using Rubric-Feedback Generator

-Directions for using Rubric Creator goes here
+Directions for using Rubric-Feedback Generator goes here

 ---